 Landing pages are designed for browsers to take the desired action of the related webpage.
-You can optimize your website with a relevant video, free resources, attractive images that encourage users to engage with the brand.
+You can optimize your website with a relevant videos, free resources, attractive images that encourage users to engage with the brand.

 Note that a study by Word Stream showed that using long-form landing pages increases conversions by 220 percent.
-Instead, a short form only asking for necessary data would be perceived as more doable by the user.
+However, a short form only asking for necessary data would be perceived as more doable by the user.

 Call to action (CTA)is a button asking the user to take action leading to a conversion.
-For instance, "Sign Up Now" button in a popup, "Buy Now" button in Amazon.com, and "Download Now" button in an E-book distribution page are examples of different calls to action.
+For instance, the "Sign Up Now" button in a popup, "Buy Now" button in Amazon.com, and "Download Now" button in an E-book distribution page are examples of different calls to action.
 To increase the conversion rate, your call to action needs to be clear, well-placed, and attention-grabbing.

 Presenting graphs on a website is a very efficient way of building trust and increasing credibility in the eyes of visitors.
 Therefore, using data reflecting your achievements is a good idea to reflect your brand success on your website.

 Your graphics on pages must be relevant, easy to find, clean, unique, and very understandable to enhance conversion rates.

 If you are unable to retain a visitor who just arrived on your website, you will not succeed in increasing your conversion rate.
 Since 40% of your visitors leave from a page if the web page's load speed is more than 3 seconds, you need to build a better mousetrap via your page speed.